 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes: Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which eliminates certain exceptions related to the approach for intraperiod tax allocation, the methodology for calculating income taxes in an interim period and the recognition of deferred tax liabilities for outside basis differences.
 The new guidance also simplifies aspects of the accounting for franchise taxes and enacted changes in tax laws or rates and clarifies the accounting for transactions that result in a step-up in the tax basis of goodwill.
 The standard is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2020, with early adoption permitted.
 Adoption of the standard requires certain changes to be made prospectively, with some changes to be made retrospectively.
-The Company does not expect the adoption of this standard to have a material impact on its financial position, results of operations or cash flows.
+The adoption of this standard did not have a material impact on its financial position, results of operations or cash flows.

 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2020-06, Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40), Accounting for Convertible Instruments and Contract's in an Entity's Own Equity.
 The ASU simplifies accounting for convertible instruments by removing major separation models required under current GAAP.
 Consequently, more convertible debt instruments will be reported as a single liability instrument with no separate accounting for embedded conversion features.
 The ASU removes certain settlement conditions that are required for equity contracts to qualify for the derivative scope exception, which will permit more equity contracts to qualify for it.
 The ASU simplifies the diluted net income per share calculation in certain areas.
 The ASU is effective for annual and interim periods beginning after December 31, 2021, and early adoption is permitted for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
-The Company is currently evaluating the impact that this new guidance will have on its consolidated financial statements.
+The Company does not expect the adoption of this standard to have a material impact on its consolidated statements of financial position, results of operations, or cash flows.